bigbridge-nl/product-import/doc/design-considerations.md

 ## Version-specific functionality

 Some import functions are available only from a certain version of Magento.
 Multi-source inventory is available from Magento 2.3 for example.
-The importer tackles this with by version checking at several points.
-Perhaps it would be better if this could be restricted to one test per feature, but presently this is not feasible.
+The importer tackles this with by version checking at the beginning of the preprocessing phase.
+This way it won't need to check at each step of the import.